-We are making moist and fluffy Chiffon Cake.
-Enjoy it along with whipped cream or custard cream.
+Enjoy the moist and fluffy Chiffon Cake along with whipped cream or custard cream!
 They will go great with this cake.
 You’ll be able to make many different versions so it’ll be fun to master this basic recipe.

 Combine the cake flour and baking powder and sieve it one time beforehand.
 Sieve the flour once more into the bowl of the egg mixture.

 With a balloon whisk, mix in the flour.

 Avoid any pockets of dry flour and give the batter a smooth texture.

 Let’s make the meringue.
 Lightly beat the 6 egg whites in a bowl.